instructure/apollo-link-deep-dedup/README.md

 `deepDedupLink` takes an object with one required `cache` option

-- `cache`: the same cache object passed in when initialiing `ApolloClient`
+- `cache`: the same cache object passed in when initializing `ApolloClient`

 ## Context